-- Serve: To serve, ladle it over brown rice or roasted potatoes or with corn tortillas for one delicious steak ranchero plate.
+- Serve: To serve, ladle it over brown rice, red Mexican rice, or roasted potatoes or with corn tortillas for one delicious steak ranchero plate.
 You can also enjoy it with your favorite taco toppings like chopped cilantro, sliced green onions or fresh lime juice.

 - Beef steak ranchero is best using an economical cut of meat like flank steak that benefits from a long simmer.